Hey Sinamika: Plot

 Six months later, Mouna and Yaazhan meet at family court, where he ignores her.
-Mouna asks Yaazhan about why he smiled the day he saw Malarvizhi sitting opposite him at the coffee house.
-Yaazhan tells her that he was thinking about Mouna the day he met her for the first time in similar cafè, and didn't even realize it was Malarvizhi who was sitting opposite to him because he was thinking of Mouna.
-As Yaazhan starts walking away, Mouna realizes how much he had loved her and she had tested him.
-She runs after him and begs for forgiveness, telling him how much she loves him, where the two reunite.
-Malarvizhi takes up Yaazhan's RJ job and decides to spend the rest of her life fixing troubled marriages through her newfound job.
+Mouna asks Yaazhan about why he smiled the day he saw Malar sitting opposite him at the shop.
+Yaazhan tells her that he was thinking about Mouna the day he met her for the first time in a similar cafè, and didn't even realise it was Malar who was sitting across from him because he was thinking of Mouna.
+As Yaazhan starts walking away, Mouna realises how much he had loved her and she had tested him.
+She runs after him and begs for forgiveness, telling him how much she loves him, and the two reunite.
+Malar takes up Yaazhan's RJ job and decides to spend the rest of her life fixing troubled marriages through her new job.

+Yaazhan and Mouna end up happily with their daughter, Sinamika.

 Cast

 Production

 In January 2020, it was reported that Jio Studios had signed dance choreographer Brinda to make her directorial debut through a romantic comedy film featuring Dulquer Salmaan, Aditi Rao Hydari and Kajal Aggarwal in the lead roles.
 Titled Hey Sinamika, as inspired from a song from Mani Ratnam's O Kadhal Kanmani (2015), the film was launched at an event in Chennai during mid-March 2020.
 Madhan Karky was credited as the film's story, screenplay, dialogues and lyric writer, while Govind Vasantha and Preetha Jayaraman were announced as the film's music composer and cinematographer, respectively.

 The shoot commenced in Chennai after the launch ceremony, with filmmakers K. Bhagyaraj and Mani Ratnam being guest directors for the first shot.
 Actresses Suhasini and Khushbu, close friends of Brinda, also participated in the first shot by handling the clapperboard.
 The film's shoot continued in Chennai with Salmaan and Hydari throughout March 2020 until it was stopped as a result of the COVID-19 pandemic in India.
 The shoot of the film recommenced in early November 2020, with Kajal Aggarwal joining the set after her wedding.
 The shoot of the film was completed in Chennai during late December 2020.